ChrisMuir/psa-scrape/README.md

 ## Usage

+To get started, save the script file `scrape.py` to your local computer.

 Let's say we want to scrape sales history data on the 1972 Topps Roberto Clemente card #309.
 The url for this card is [https://www.psacard.com/auctionprices/baseball-cards/1972-topps/roberto-clemente/values/190786](https://www.psacard.com/auctionprices/baseball-cards/1972-topps/roberto-clemente/values/190786)

 Here are the steps to take:

-- Save the script file `scrape.py` to your local computer.
 - Open Command Prompt / Terminal.
 CD to the directory that contains the `scrape.py` file.
 - Run `python scrape.py https://www.psacard.com/auctionprices/baseball-cards/1972-topps/roberto-clemente/values/190786`
   * NOTE: you may need to use `python3` in place of `python` in the command.